January 07, 1970, a Bobcat

 injuries he had received as the result of an earlier accidental motor vehicle

-1970, eight Bobcats died in Viet Nam or Cambodia.
+1970, seven Bobcats died in Viet Nam or Cambodia.
 They were:

 Alan G. Demorow;

 Stephen C. Foht; Richard E. Rutherford; Arcadio Torres;